 - 1. Drop off begins at 7:30 AM at the curb in front of the main office.
-If parking, please do not allow grammar school children to walk unaccompanied from the parking lot to the school building. - 2.
+If parking, please do not allow Grammar School children to walk unaccompanied from the parking lot to the school building. - 2.
 All drop off vehicles must remain in single file through the entire drop off line.
-To improve drop off safety, we no longer allow cars or busses to exit the line early. - 3.
-All students arriving before 7:45am must gather in the multi-purpose room until dismissed by a Covenant staff member. - 4.
-Grammar school students must be in their classrooms by 7:55am - 5.
-Upper school students must be at the morning hallway gathering by 7:55am. - 6.
+For safety reasons, vehicles are not permitted to exit the line early during drop off. - 3.
+All students arriving before 7:45am must wait in the designated area until dismissed by a Covenant staff member. - 4.
+Grammar School students should be in their classrooms by 7:55am. - 5.
+Upper School students should be at the morning gathering by 7:55am. - 6.
 Any student entering the building after 7:55 is considered officially tardy and must fill out a tardy pass.
-Parents of grammar school students arriving by car after 7:55 must park and sign student in at the front desk.
 See 2.9 for additional important information on Covenant's morning tardy policy.